 Step 3: While developing code, VBA type mismatch errors will be occurred and needs to take care of them.

 Step 4: In this step, run the program clicking on the run option.

-Or we can check or debug the program step by step selecting Step Into option under the Debug menu.
-If our code is without any errors it displays the output.
+Or we can check or debug the program step by step, selecting the Step Into option under the Debug menu.
+If our code is without any errors, it displays the output.

 Example #2 – Using the DatePart to Get the Different Parts of Date

-Step 1: Go to Excel Developer Tab, place cursor on a cell in the Excel sheet and click on ‘Insert’ option and choose ‘Command Button’ under ActiveX Control as shown in the figure.
+Step 1: Go to Excel Developer Tab, place the cursor on a cell in the Excel sheet and click on the ‘Insert’ option and choose ‘Command Button’ under ActiveX Control, as shown in the figure.

 Step 2: Drag the button and give the caption as DatePart under properties.

 Double click on this button.
 It directs to the Visual Basic Editor sheet and displays as follows.